EmmaPesjak/Game-of-Life-Python/Project/README.md

 or too many values, it had to be for example 80x40.
 Width and height were extracted from the width_height variable and converted to integers with the `int()` function.
 With an `if-statement` a ValueError would be raised if either height or width were below one.
-With an `except`, if the user input was for any reason incorrect the program would write the assert or error message in the console and use the default value of 80x40.
+With an `except`, if the user input was for any reason incorrect the program would write the `assertion` or error message in the console and use the default value of 80x40.

 The next step was to complete the `populate_world` function which created the initial population of cells.
 An empty population dictionary was created to be later filled in.
 In case of that the user would use a seed pattern the